adityakapole/tutorial/docs/index.rst

-.. aiml documentation master file, created by sphinx-quickstart.
+.. mlops documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-aiml documentation!
+mlops documentation!
 ==============================================

 Contents: